lias-laboratory/anafor/README.md

 ## License

-AnaFor is released under the MIT License.
+anafor is released under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## Contributors